 England

-Data Protection Act 2018 - This Act updates the data protection laws in the UK implementing the General Data Protection Regulation (GDPR) which governs your personal data rights, and the way companies handle your data.
+Data Protection Act 2018 - UK-wide update of data protection laws, bringing in the general data protection regulation (GDPR) which governs your personal data rights, and the way organisations handle your data.
+It defines what personal data is and that it shall be processed fairly and lawfully.

-Children and Social Work Act 2017 -This is a law that aims to improve support for looked after children and care leavers, promote the welfare and safeguarding of children, and make provisions about the regulation of social workers.
-The law also creates new duties for police, health and the local authority to work together to protect and help children in their area.
+Children and Social Work Act 2017 - Provides additional support for looked after children and care leavers to promote the welfare and safeguarding of children and make provisions about the regulation of social workers.
+It creates new duties for police, health and the local authority to work together to protect and help children in their area.
+Part 3 extends and applies to England, Wales, Scotland and Northern Ireland.

 Protection of Freedoms Act 2012 - This Act covers various topics related to freedom of information, biometric data, surveillance, vehicles, criminal records, and human trafficking as well as the establishment of the Disclosure and Barring Service (DBS).